The Old City of Acre and Visiting its Main Points of Interest

 Main Points of Interest

-The building was initially built by the Ottoman, used as a prison.
+- The Acre Prison: The building was initially built by the Ottoman, used as a prison.
 Later, used by the British Mandate leaders as a prison once again for Jewish underground resistance fighters just before independence.
 Upon visiting, you will be able to see the gallows that were used to hang prisoners.
 Also, some of the cells are accessible by visitors.
 Today, it has transformed into a museum.

-This building is under the resident Zion Badasche since 1955.
+- The Tunisian Synagogue: This building is under the resident Zion Badasche since 1955.
 The individual mosaics were created in the Galilee.
 They depict a variety of themes, objects, and stories related to Judaism and its history, as well as the history of Israel.
 The synagogue houses seven different Torah arks and a women’s gallery whose walls tell the stories of the famous women of the Bible.
 The building also boasts 140 stained-glass windows and an intricately decorated dome.

-Also recognized as the headquarters of the Knights Hospitaller over 7000 years ago.
+- The subterranean Crusader Halls: Also recognized as the headquarters of the Knights Hospitaller over 7000 years ago.
 It is located approximately eight meters below the ground level.
 These halls were taken over by the Ottomans, who built their city above the Roman ruins.
 During the British Mandate period, these halls were used as a prison, which now is the Museum of Heroism.
 There is a Citadel where you can see demonstrations of medieval arts and crafts, the fortress courtyard is the outdoor space, and there are stairways that will take you to the upper floors.
 The northern and the pillars halls – dining halls, where the knights would sit together on a long dining table and eat.
 The prisoner’s hall for the criminals where there was no window for light or air as well.

-Akko’s vibrant Oriental markets, beaches, and water sports facilities, the port, restaurants, hotels, and strikingly pleasant annual festivals are just a few more attractions for the tourists of the Acre City.
+- The Marketplace and other Attractions: Akko’s vibrant Oriental markets, beaches, and water sports facilities, the port, restaurants, hotels, and strikingly pleasant annual festivals are just a few more attractions for the tourists of the Acre City.
 Upon visiting this glorious city, you will be reminded of the stories of how the rulers fought for it and built it, just by looking at the city walls, fortresses, castles, mosques, and churches.